 The Robinson Center for Civic Leadership is the flagship program of Foundation For The Carolinas.
 Our collective alliance with generous donors and committed partners makes a transformative impact on our community.

-Some of our current and past programs and initiatives include:
+Some of our current and past programs, initiatives and investments include:

 In 2013, the Charlotte City Council entrusted us with ownership of the 36,000-square-foot historic Carolina Theatre.
 We are renovating the long-vacant theatre into a unique civic gathering space that will serve as a venue for lectures, town hall meetings and other forms of community engagement.